Divyaa285/ai-chat/README.md

 ## Backend Integration

-This frontend expects a backend API running at the URL defined in `REACT_APP_BACKEND_URLL`.
+This frontend expects a backend API running at the URL defined in `REACT_APP_BACKEND_URL`.

 Ensure the backend server is running before starting the frontend: